Print Article

 loyalty to their teachings?
 While Paul "planted" and started the church in Corinth, and Apollos "watered" and

-ministered to the church after it was established, it was God who really worked and grew the church by drawing
+ministered to the church after it was established, it was God who really worked "that they believe in Him whom

 2. Study 1 Corinthians 3:9-15.
 What is Paul referring to?